xseignard/breizhcamp-js/prez/slides/slides.md

 - minify your code
 - copy all the assest and created files in a dist folder

+You can do much more to fit exactly your needs.

 ---

 title: Real Gruntfile.js example